halbow/atomik/README.md

 folder is cleaned.
 This may leave the `src` folder in case of interruption/issue when deleting but the destination folder will still be written in an atomic way.

+## Limitations

+The rename syscall only work if the source and destination are on the same filesystem.

 ## Acknowledgement

 This library's main goal is to provide a simple interface to rename file in a safe and simple way,